There is a label stuck or jammed in the feed area of my LX Series label printer. How can I remove it and prevent it from happening again?

 2. Use the blank liner to pull the stuck label out.

-If you don’t have Poly or BOPP labels you can get the stuck label out by feeding liner into the printer.
+If you don’t have Poly or BOPP labels, you can get the stuck label out by feeding the liner into the printer.
 Remove all of the labels from about 18” of stock.
 Remove that 18" section from the main roll.
 Leave the main roll on the roll arm.
 Feed the blank liner section into the printer at a point beside the jammed label.
 You may have to press the feed button to get the liner to feed.
-As the liner feeds move it by hand into the path of the stuck label.
+As the liner feeds, move it by hand into the path of the stuck label.
 With some luck, it will grab the stuck label and pull it out.
 Repeat the process.
 It works best with a nonperforated liner.
 This process works if you remove the small label within 24 hours - before the adhesive cures.

 3. Remove the Star Wheel plate near the front of the printer.